gbirke/lebenplusplus/content/post/2022-08-15-nonviolent-agile-retrospectives.md

   would I like to improve?"
 * I also like the framing with "Anchors" and "Engines" or "Stop/Start/More of/Less of".

-One good rule to express to the participants is to avoid naming other people, inviting to use "I-messages".
+One good rule to express to the participants is to avoid referring to (or even blaming) other people, inviting to use "I-messages".

 #### For participants
 * Avoid generalizations ("always", "never", "often", "only", etc.)